-But the rules have changed in 2017 – and for brands that are looking to improve their mobile ad ROI, build audiences quickly, and be top of mind (and literally under thumb!) of today’s consumers, it may be time to take a step back and make sure that you’ve got a mobile targeting strategy that works harder than ever.
+But the rules have changed in 2017 – and for brands that are looking to improve their local mobile advertising ROI, build audiences quickly, and be top of mind (and literally under thumb!) of today’s consumers, it may be time to take a step back and make sure that you’ve got a mobile targeting strategy that works harder than ever.

 Here are Balihoo’s 2017 Rules of Targeted Mobile Advertising!

 - Rule the Mobile SERP

 Google is always evolving it’s search engine results page.
 Whether you recognize it or not, you may even be part of a layout test and not even know it!
 One thing’s for sure, though: the layout changes (and tests) in the last year or so have benefited one specific type of search result almost exclusively: the Paid, Local Search Result.